aeshna-cyanea/logseq-meta/pages/wishlist.md

 		- we should be able to edit the block context menu in a config file. some extensions don't need a context menu item because we already use their keyboard shortcut. context menu only for rarely used stuff
 		- we should be able to filter by categories of keybinds when searching in the keybind config
 			- maybe also split up keybinds between view mode and edit mode? #proposal
-- undo-tree. some wonderful guy tried and failed to get it into vscode (after a valiant attempt, see [the back and forth on this issue](https://github.com/microsoft/vscode/issues/20889))
+- a way to quickly look at the undo buffer. sometimes undoing an action doesn't work and this would at least help restore some context/debug what is missing id:: 6767da5c-d6d9-43c1-912c-11bdea91ab6a
-	-
+	- full emacs-style undo-tree. some wonderful guy tried and failed to get it into vscode (after a valiant attempt, see [the back and forth on this issue](https://github.com/microsoft/vscode/issues/20889)).
+We can (un)do better!
 - extension controls. we should be able to:
 	- rearrange extension buttons with drag and drop
 	- let extensions define custom behaviour on alternate clicks on their button(right, middle) and while holding mod keys.